Chapter 3. Scotland's Route To 2050: Targets, Priorities And Actions

 The sector is already integrating storage, grid management and transport solutions into demonstration projects.
 It has also developed an impressive Scottish supply chain, providing high value jobs and creating diversification opportunities for Scotland's world class marine services, subsea and oil and gas sectors.

 The Minister for Business, Innovation and Energy has agreed to chair a new short life industry working group.
-This is working to agree five priorities to secure the future growth of the sector in light of changes in UK Government energy policy and EU exit.
+This group is working to agree the priorities for securing the future growth of the sector in light of changes in UK Government energy policy and EU exit.

 Technology - Solar photovoltaic power (solar PV)